 - Riots or civil disturbances

 Collision is more expensive than comprehensive.
-But neither type of insurance coverage is cheap.
-And the more car insurance costs, the more important it is to compare quotes so that you don’t overpay.
+But neither type of coverage is cheap.
+And the more car insurance costs, the more important it is to compare quotes so you don’t overpay.

 What Happens When You Total Your New Car

-Financing your car makes you responsible for paying back the loan of your car.
+Financing your car makes you responsible for paying back the loan.
 But what happens when an accident totals your car?
 This can be a tough situation to be in.
 The short answer is that you’ll still have to pay the balance of your loan no matter what.

 Is There an Insurance Discount for New Cars?

-Also, adding another car to your policy can get you a multi-car discount.
-A multi-car discount is when you have more than one car on your policy.
-This discount can knock anywhere from 4-25% off of your insurance premiums.
+Also, adding another vehicle to your policy can get you a multi-car discount.
+This discount can knock anywhere from 4-25% off of your premiums.
 If you’re buying a new car but still keeping your old one, you should be eligible for this discount.

-New cars also tend to have more safety features than old cars do.
-This is a way that a new car can get you more discounts.
+New automobiles also tend to have more safety features than old ones do.
 You should check with your insurer to see what safety feature discounts are available.

 Frequently Asked Questions